Shortty10/cast-thing/README.md

 - For example, American Sniper's IMDB URL is https://www.imdb.com/title/tt2179136/, meaning the ID is  tt2179136.
 - Add each ID into titles.txt.
 - To exclude an ID from the next run, add an asterisk before the ID (as shown below)
-- To add a comment after an ID, (to note the name of the movie, etc.) add a slash after the ID and type your comment.
+- To add a comment after an ID, (to note the name of the movie/show, etc.) add a slash after the ID and type your comment.

 ![Sample titles.txt file](/images/titles.jpg)